David-ID237/Diplomado-3G/README.md

+# Author
+David Arturo Martínez Guzmán
+martinez.david.g.a@gmail.com

-# Diplomado-3G
+# Description
+Generic shop solution as a mobile application for iOS

-# Proyectos-del-Diplomado-3G
+# Usage
+Clone repo and enjoy it!

-# Diplomado-3G
+# License
+The MIT License (MIT)